esuomi/http/README.md

 Gateway object.
 I have found this immensely valuable, not to mention getting a great visibility into the final call values just before they're sent to the underlying client.

-Additionally not the entire HTTP spec is supported, namely `TRACE` and `OPTIONS` support are not available as those two are used for debugging and proxying TCP connections which are not very useful in generic sense.

 So, this wrapper and its implementations are opinionated.
 Caveat emptor.